On 13-Crossing-Critical Graphs with Arbitrarily Large Degrees

-A long-sought asymptotic characterization of $c$-crossing-critical families (for every fixed~$c$) has been proved only recently by Dvo\v r\'ak et al.~\cite{dvorakHlinenyMohar18}, confirming the experience with the two kinds of crossing-critical constructions described in the previous paragraph.
-The two kinds of constructions, in particular, naturally have an upper bound on the maximum degree of the constructed graphs in terms of~$c$.
+Constructions as sketched in Figure~\ref{fig:crcrbasics}, in particular, naturally have an upper bound on the maximum degree in terms of~$c$.
 However, the characterization given in~\cite{dvorakHlinenyMohar18} leaves room for a rather obscure third possibility of a construction in which, informally saying, a part of the twisted planar belt boundary (as in Figure~\ref{fig:crcrbasics}(a)) ``collapses'' into a single vertex of high degree.
-The existence of such a construction for high values of $c$ has been implicitly confirmed already by Dvo\v r\'ak and Mohar~\cite{cit:dvorakmohar}, that time disproving an unpublished opposite conjecture of Richter, but no explicit examples were known until a more recent exhaustive work of Bokal et al.~\cite{bokal2022bounded}:
+The existence of such a construction for high values of $c$ has been implicitly confirmed already by Dvo\v r\'ak and Mohar~\cite{cit:dvorakmohar}, that time disproving an unpublished opposite conjecture of Richter, but no explicit examples were known until a more recent exhaustive work of Bokal et al.~\cite{DBLP:journals/combinatorica/BokalDHLMW22}:

-\begin{theorem}[Bokal, Dvo\v{r}{\'a}k, Hlin\v{e}n{\'y}, Lea{\~n}os, Mohar and Wiedera~\cite{bokal2022bounded}]~ \\a) For each $1\leq c\leq12$, there exists a constant $D_c$ such that every $c$-crossing-critical graph has vertex degrees at most~$D_c$. \\b) For each $c\geq13$ and every integers $q,d$, one can construct a $c$-crossing-critical graph which has at least $q$ vertices of degree at least~$d$. \end{theorem}
+\begin{theorem}[Bokal, Dvo\v{r}{\'a}k, Hlin\v{e}n{\'y}, Lea{\~n}os, Mohar and Wiedera~\cite{DBLP:journals/combinatorica/BokalDHLMW22}]~ \\a) For each $1\leq c\leq12$, there exists a constant $D_c$ such that every $c$-crossing-critical graph has vertex degrees at most~$D_c$. \\b) For each $c\geq13$ and every integers $q,d$, one can construct a $c$-crossing-critical graph which has at least $q$ vertices of degree at least~$d$. \end{theorem}

 The critical construction of Theorem~\ref{thm:main13}(b) is outlined for~$c=13$ in Figure~\ref{fig:main13}.
 Figure~\ref{fig:main13}(a) defines the $17$-vertex $13$-crossing-critical (multi)graph $G_{13}$ which is the base graph of the full inductive construction.
-One can see in~\cite{bokal2022bounded} that the proof of Theorem~\ref{thm:main13}(b) follows straightforwardly (using induction) from the fact that $\crg(G_{13})\geq13$.
-However, for the claim that $\crg(G_{13})\geq13$, only a machine-readable computer proof is provided in~\cite{bokal2022bounded}; the proof is based on an ILP branch-and-cut-and-price routine~\cite{chimaniWiedera16} with about a thousand cases of up to hundreds of constraints each.
+One can see in~\cite{DBLP:journals/combinatorica/BokalDHLMW22} that the proof of Theorem~\ref{thm:main13}(b) follows straightforwardly (using induction) from the fact that $\crg(G_{13})\geq13$.
+However, for the claim that $\crg(G_{13})\geq13$, only a machine-readable computer proof is provided in~\cite{DBLP:journals/combinatorica/BokalDHLMW22}; the proof is based on an ILP branch-and-cut-and-price routine~\cite{chimaniWiedera16} with about a thousand cases of up to hundreds of constraints each.
 Our first goal is to provide a much simpler handwritten proof:

 \begin{theorem}[a computer-free alternative to Theorem~\ref{thm:main13}(b)] $\crg(G_{13})\geq13$. \end{theorem}